kazurayam/junit4ks/README.md

 ### Force compiling Groovy scripts in `Keywords` directory

-I am not yet sure when and how the Groovy scripts in the `Keywords` directory compiled into \*.class files.
+I am not sure when and how the Groovy scripts in the `Keywords` directory are compiled into \*.class files by Katalon Studio.
 It seemed that a script is compiled when I saved the source by editor.
-But I have ever encountered a case where Keywords are not compiled into \*.class file, and got strange errors.
+But I have ever encountered a case where Keywords are not compiled even when I edit and saved it.

+It seemd that a Keyword source will be dynamically compiled and loaded via [`CustomKeywords`](https://docs.katalon.com/display/KD/Custom+Keywords).
+The documentation is very poor.
+I am not quite sure.
+But I can guess by practical experiments.
+So I made a code to ensure dynamic compilation.
 [`Test Cases/test/junittutorial.test/Prologue`](https://github.com/kazurayam/RunningJUnitInKatalonStudio/blob/master/Scripts/test/junittutorial.test/Prologue/Script1532666027229.groovy) ensures the Groovy scripts in the `Keywords` directory compiled by Groovy compiler before running tests.